Life Insurance For Physicians

 Because the most important people in your life will depend on it, life insurance is one of the most significant purchases you will ever make.
 Yet, unlike purchasing a home, car, or computer; most people are completely unfamiliar with the critical questions they should ask before choosing a life insurer.
 In fact, most people spend far more time researching for a vacation home.

 At DrDisabilityQuotes.com, we want you to make the most informed decision possible when it comes to this essential part of your financial foundation.
-Choosing a life insurance company is all about the firm’s long-term strength and stability.
+Choosing a term life insurance company is all about the firm’s long-term strength and stability.

-When you purchase life insurance, you are not just buying the coverage itself.
+When you purchase life insurance as a physician, you are not just buying the coverage itself.
 You are also buying the experience, financial strength and services of the insurance company.

-Individual life insurance plays an integral role in helping Residents, Fellows & Attendings fulfill their lives, not only by removing some of the “unknown,” but also by providing tax-smart wealth transfer opportunities.
+Individual physician life insurance plays an integral role in helping Residents, Fellows & Attendings fulfill their lives, not only by removing some of the “unknown,” but also by providing tax-smart wealth transfer opportunities.
 DrDisabilityQuotes.com’s wide range of insurance options- including whole life, universal life, variable universal life, and term life insurance- help meet these objectives.
 The distinguishing difference between these types of insurance is the amount of market exposure (variable universal life having the most) and the price (term being the least expensive in the short term).